sealchain-project/sealchain/CONTRIBUTING.md

    branch.
 *  Please refer to [this guide](https://chris.beams.io/posts/git-commit/) to write a good Git commit message.

-Please note that Cardano SL uses a custom prelude [Universum](https://github.com/serokell/universum) instead of the default one.
+Please note that Sealchain uses a custom prelude [Universum](https://github.com/serokell/universum) instead of the default one.

 ### Development Tricks